Electronic-than/Electronic-than/README.md

 ## Hi there 👋

-I am Ethan De Vera an international student studying Web Design in DMIT, Northern Alberta Institute of Technology(NAIT)
+I am Ethan De Vera, an international student studying Web Design in DMIT, Northern Alberta Institute of Technology(NAIT)

-aiming to graduate and use the skills and knowledge I learned in my program to contribute in the working world.
+Aiming to graduate and use the skills and knowledge I learned in my program to contribute in the working world.

 I enjoy designing and coding websites for myself and others with programs like VS code.